Employee: Clocking In and Out through the WAE App

 Recording Your Time in WAE Picture2.1.png

 • No, I did not take a 30-minute break – You’ll be prompted to submit a Time Dispute.
+These will go to the facility to confirm.
+The facility will review and update by noon on Tuesday the following week.
 Recording Your Time In WAE Picture3.png

 Leaving a Shift Early

-• If you punch out before your scheduled end time, WAE will ask for a reason.
+• If you clock out before your scheduled end time, WAE will ask for a reason.

 • After entering a reason, review and confirm your hours.
 Recording Your Time in WAE Picture4.png